 A PPCP is a long-term strategy to identify, investigate, and reduce sewer system overflows in the City of London.

 The study is being developed as a Master Plan under the Municipal Class Environmental Assessment Process, which provides the opportunity for the public and any other stakeholders to provide input.

-The Pollution Prevention and Control Plan will provide the City of London with a road map for implementation of infrastructure improvement projects that will mitigate the impacts of wet weather sewer system overflows on the Thames River, in alignment with the City's commitment to environmental stewardship and the protection of water resources.
+The Pollution Prevention and Control Plan provides the City of London with a road map for implementation of infrastructure improvement projects that will mitigate the impacts of wet weather sewer system overflows on the Thames River, in alignment with the City's commitment to environmental stewardship and the protection of water resources.